Gurjeets934/Blog-webiste-using-PHP/README.md

-Note: IMPORT the BLOGGER.SQL file in your database named blogger inside your localhost/phpmyadmin
+Note: IMPORT the BLOGGER.SQL file in your database named 'blogger' inside your localhost/phpmyadmin